nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_DATA.md

 HomeInventoryDatabase.furniture = []
 HomeInventoryDatabase.crafts = []
 HomeInventoryDatabase.electronics = []

+/*
+    Time to create some data that will inserted into the database */

 // The ink well is a craft data item const vintageInkwell = {